laravel/docs/requests.md

     $input = $request->except('credit_card');

-The `only` method returns all of the key / value pairs that you request; however, it will not return key / values pairs that are not present on the request.
+> {tip} The `only` method returns all of the key / value pairs that you request; however, it will not return key / values pairs that are not present on the request.

 #### Determining If An Input Value Is Present